 I've been there a few times over the years so some of the posts will be a mix of photos from different trips.
 Thought sharing photos starting in Japantown would be fun.

-Always find something fun to buy.
+One can always find something fun to buy.

 Especially at Ichiban Kan.